MaoMaoChina/DataAnalyze_And_MachineLearning/README.md

 # DataAnalyze_And_MachineLearning
 A project that analyze data which from Kaggle and predict tendency using Machine Learning

-## stage one includes the Timeline; the class diagram, use case diagram and sequence diagram
+## stage one includes the Timeline; the class diagram, use case diagram and sequence diagram<br>and, the Timeline will showed by README.md in the folder of Stage one
-## and, the Timeline will showed by README.md in the folder of Stage one
+## The entrance of GUI is the index.html in the folder of BigData